 The Thermal Baths

-Amphion-Les-Bains thermal baths had its hour of glory between the 17th and 19th century.
-In the 17th century the discovery of the spring will create the region’s very first thermal baths.
+Amphion-Les-Bains thermal baths had its reign of glory between the 17th and 19th century.
+In the 17th century, the discovery of the spring creates the region’s very first thermal baths.

-Many prestigious dignitaries will frequent the baths, including Savoy princes, Piedmont-Sardinian kings who stayed at least 6 times between 1721 and 1780.
-It is during this period that one particular event will change Publier’s thermal baths.
+Many prestigious dignitaries frequent the baths, including Savoy princes and Piedmont-Sardinian kings, who stayed at least 6 times between 1721 and 1780.
+It is during this period that one particular event will drastically change Publier’s thermal baths.

-Count Laizer, an Auvergnat gentleman who was disappointed with the Amphion spring, whilst out for a stroll will discover the famous spring in Evian.
-The first half of the 19th century will subsequently mark the gradual decline of the Amphion thermal baths that were replaced little by little Evian’s thermal baths.
+Count Laizer, an Auvergnat gentleman who was disappointed with the Amphion spring, whilst out for a stroll discovers the famous spring in Évian.
+The first half of the 19th century subsequently marks the gradual decline of the Amphion thermal baths that are replaced little by little Evian’s thermal baths.

 Men of letters meet there, like Grégoire de Brancovan, Anna de Noailles’ father, who spends his summers in the Bassaraba villa.

-With Evian’s water being recognised for its healing qualities, and the Cachat spring finding public interest in 1926, the Amphion thermal baths are once again left to abandon.
+With Évian’s water recognised for its healing qualities, and the Cachat spring finding public interest in 1926, the Amphion thermal baths are once again left to abandon.

-In October 1905 the town was witness to a highlight when the first aeronautical tests of seaplanes on floats took place at Amphion.
+In October 1905, the town was witness to an exciting event when the first aeronautical tests of seaplanes on floats took place at Amphion.
 At the beginning of the 20th century, Amphion-les-Bains was known for being a holiday destination for the elite and an unusual event would take place there.
-The 40hp Martini-I cruiser boat helmed by banker Ernest Cuenod, and Gabriel Voisin’s hydroplane were floating in the port in front of François Celle’s “Excelsior” shipyards.
-It is here, under the gaze of the local population that the pioneers set off for inaugural tests that unfortunately failed due to strong winds.
-Testing would resume a few days later under the watchful eye of Louis Blériot, who will later partner to the genius of Gabriel Voisin.
+The 40hp Martini-I cruiser boat helmed by banker Ernest Cuenod, and Gabriel Voisin’s hydroplane, were floating in the port in front of François Celle’s “Excelsior” shipyards.
+It is here, under the gaze of the local population that the pioneers set off for inaugural tests; that unfortunately failed due to strong winds.
+Testing would resume a few days later under the watchful eye of Louis Blériot, who later partners to the genius Gabriel Voisin.